teamwalnut/graphql-ppx/README.md

 # Limitations

-While graphql_ppx covers a large portion of the GraphQL spec, there are still some unsupported areas:
+While `graphql_ppx_re` covers a large portion of the GraphQL spec, there are still some unsupported areas:

 * Not all GraphQL validations are implemented.
 It will *not* validate argument types and do other sanity-checking of the queries.
 The fact that a query compiles does not mean that it will pass server-side validation.
-* Fragment support is limited and not 100% safe - because graphql_ppx only can perform local reasoning on queries, you can construct queries with fragments that are invalid.
+* Fragment support is limited and not 100% safe - because `graphql_ppx_re` only can perform local reasoning on queries, you can construct queries with fragments that are invalid.